-Sean Cunningham is a patent trial lawyer who focuses on patent disputes in a wide array of technology fields.
-He has nearly two decades of experience handling patent cases through trial in district courts and in the International Trade Commission (ITC).
+Sean Cunningham is a Chambers-ranked first-chair patent trial lawyer for some of the world’s largest technology and medical device companies.
+He has nearly three decades of experience handling patent cases through trial in federal district courts and in the International Trade Commission (ITC).

-Sean has been recognized for his patent litigation practice by Legal 500, which quotes clients stating that he "brings logic, practical advice, and in-depth analysis.
+Chambers quotes clients as saying Sean is "a classic litigator – he’s informative in his presentation, has a good pace and tone, and can really hold a room."
+Sean also has been recognized by Legal 500, which quotes clients as saying he "brings logic, practical advice, and in-depth analysis.
 He cares about getting the best result for clients and clearly knows how to make a good argument in front of any audience."
-He is especially noted for his exacting attention to efficiency in litigation, both in controlling costs and in being selective about avenues to pursue in litigation.

 - Fortinet v.
 Sophos and Sophos v.
-Fortinet – United States District Court, Northern District of California; District of Delaware.
-Currently lead counsel for Sophos Ltd. and Sophos Inc. in a wide-ranging patent dispute between competitors in the anti-malware industry, which has spawned two district court patent suits and one arbitration.
+Fortinet – District of Delaware; Northern District of California.
+Sean was lead counsel for Sophos Ltd. and Sophos Inc. in a wide-ranging patent dispute between competitors in the anti-malware industry, which has spawned two district court patent suits and one arbitration.
 The parties are litigating a total of 23 patents, most of which are directed to various aspects of malware detection technology.

-Overland Storage v.
-IBM, Dell, BDT, et al. – United States International Trade Commission; Southern District of California.
-Currently lead counsel for Overland Storage, Inc. in a patent offensive against IBM, Dell, BDT and others in the ITC and district court in San Diego on two patents related to digital storage technology.
+- Overland Storage v.
+IBM, Dell, BDT, et al. – USITC; Southern District of California.
+Sean was lead counsel for Overland Storage in a patent offensive against IBM, Dell, BDT and others in the ITC and district court in San Diego on two patents related to digital storage technology.
 Sean first-chaired an ITC trial in 2011, resulting in a settlement by IBM and Dell before the Initial Determination issued.
 The district court litigation against the remaining defendants is stayed pending the resolution of an inter partes review of one of the patents.

-Cornell v.
-Hewlett-Packard – United States District Court, Northern District of New York.
-Represented HP in a litigation filed by Cornell University involving a patent related to instruction issuance in superscalar processors.
+- Cornell v.
+Hewlett-Packard – Northern District of New York.
+Sean represented HP in a litigation filed by Cornell University involving a patent related to instruction issuance in superscalar processors.
 The case was tried to a jury in May 2008, resulting in a finding of infringement and validity, but no willful infringement.
 On post-trial motions, Federal Circuit Chief Judge Randall Rader (sitting by designation as the trial judge) issued a landmark ruling in HP's favor (609 F.Supp.2d 279), reducing the verdict by two-thirds and clarifying the law on patent damages and the Entire Market Value Rule.

-Hewlett-Packard v.
-Acer Computer – United States International Trade Commission; Western District of Wisconsin; Eastern District of Texas.
+- Hewlett-Packard v.
+Acer Computer – USITC; Western District of Wisconsin; Eastern District of Texas.
 Represented HP in a multi-jurisdictional patent enforcement effort involving five US lawsuits in three venues and a total of 26 patents (15 asserted by HP; 11 by Acer).
 Sean tried the first of two lawsuits in the ITC, and the litigation settled while the ITC's decision was pending.
 By the time of the settlement, HP had successfully disposed of four of the 11 asserted Acer patents.

-Motorola Mobility v.
-Research in Motion – United States District Court, Northern District of Texas; International Trade Commission; United Kingdom.
+- Motorola Mobility v.
+Research in Motion – USITC; Northern District of Texas; United Kingdom.
 Obtained a settlement on behalf of Motorola in a patent offensive against Research in Motion (RIM).
 The offensive involved a 27-patent case in the Northern District of Texas (Dallas) (17 Motorola patents and 10 RIM patents), three separate lawsuits in the UK involving a total of five UK patents, and an ITC investigation.
 One UK case went to trial in the first quarter of 2010, and the second was scheduled to begin trial in June 2010.
 On the eve of the second UK trial, the parties reached a global settlement.
 The patents asserted by Motorola involved system-level technologies implemented by wireless handheld devices and various features of the handheld devices themselves.